Girl, 4, among 5 wounded in shooting near Indianapolis funeral home - News Break

 According to the Star, people were arriving at a service at the funeral home when a man got out of his vehicle and approached another car.
 After a verbal altercation, shots rang out, the newspaper reported.
 The man in the first car left before police arrived.

 “It’s a shame.
 Here we are at a funeral home ... the next thing you know we have more people injured,” Genea Cook, a spokesperson for the Indianapolis Metropolitan Police Department, told the Star.
 “We need to think about our actions.
-We need to think about the things that we do.”
+We need to think about the things that we do,” said Genea Cook, the department’s public information officer.”

 No shots were fired inside the funeral home.
 Police said that the service was not for a person related to any past violent crimes, WTTV reported.